juju/docs/src/en/config-LXD.md

 # Overview

-The LXD local provider is the most efficient and featureful way to use Juju locally on Ubuntu and is a replacement for the traditional LXC local provider.
+The LXD local provider is the most efficient and featureful way to use Juju locally on Ubuntu.
+It enables multiple Juju-deployed services within a single operating system, making available a number options:
-Although the latter is backwards compatible with modern Juju releases users are encouraged to switch over as this may change at any time.

-The LXD local provider enables multiple Juju-deployed services with a single operating system.
-This easily makes available a number options: evaluation of Juju; evaluation of the software being deployed, experimentation with various service configurations; and charm development.

-With LXD, the state server is not the localhost (as it was with the LXC local provider) but just another LXC container.
-This allows you to regard your local environment as a traditional Juju environment.
-For instance, you can test Juju high-availability without the need for a cloud provider.
+ - Evaluation of Juju
+ - Evaluation of deployed software
+ - Experimentation with various service configurations
+ - Charm development

+It is a replacement for the traditional LXC local provider and has some notable differences:

+ - The state server is no longeer localhost but just another LXC container.
+   The benefits of keeping installed software/files isolated in a container far outweigh the extra time needed to create this container.
+ - Due to the above, superuser privileges (sudo) are no longer required.
+ - There is no more "Juju cache" for images.
+LXD now has its own cache (`/var/lib/lxd/images`) which is separate from the traditional LXC cache (`/var/cache/lxc`).

-This document does provide enough information to get you running with generic LXD (this document is ultimately about running LXD with Juju) but it does so assuming you are settting up LXD for the first time.
+Although this document does provide enough information to get you running with generic LXD (this document is ultimately about running LXD with Juju) it does so assuming you are setting up LXD for the first time.

+**Note:** If you are running iptables (firewall) or even an iptables frontend such as `ufw`, the LXD local provider might not work properly.
+Troubleshoot accordingly or stop the firewall altogether.

 See [linuxcontainers.org/lxd](https://linuxcontainers.org/lxd/) for more on LXD itself.